-ATAP is a program designed to provide free antiretroviral (ARV) therapy, treatment planning and medication resources management to people with HIV in developing countries who do not have access to health care coverage and treatment, as well as to cover the existing gap in the HIV/AIDS National Programs which do not offer rescue therapies or the latest generation ARV treatment.
-Part of the ATAP process includes working in conjunction with the treating physicians and our medical team in order to find the best treatment plan for every patient.
-Once the case is approved, we guarantee a sustainable advanced supply of medication in order to assure continuous provision of ARVs to our beneficiaries.
+Part of the Access to Treatment Program process includes the combined work of the treating physicians and our medical team to find the best treatment plan for every applicant.
+Once the case is approved, we guarantee a sustainable advanced supply of medication to guarantee continuous provision of ARVs to our beneficiaries.

-To qualify for ATAP, patients must certify that they meet the medical criteria for starting ARV medication according to international guidelines.
-However, the final decision as to whether a patient is eligible for starting ARVs should come from case-by-case discussions between our medical team and the applicant’s treating physicians.
+To qualify for this program, applicants must certify that they meet the medical criteria for starting ARV medication according to international guidelines.
+However, the final decision about enrollment and beginning of ARV treatment come from case-by-case discussions between our medical team and the applicant’s treating physicians.

 All of these conditions must be proven with copies of original lab results and/or medical or hospital reports.
 These results and reports must not be older than 6 months prior to the application date.

 Other conditions for accessing the ARV coverage are:

 - Applicants must not have any other source of medication coverage.
 This includes: governmental institutions, national programs, social security, private funds or foundations, private insurance or coverage from any other source.
 Applicants must lack of economic means to purchase the medication.